pkrll/RefMem/doc/design.md

 ![record](flow.png?)

 The rectangles represent our structures.
 Size is the size of the allocation our user gives us, the destructor is a function pointer also given to us.
+LÄGG TILL

+## Overhead

+How does the overhead change over time in comparison to the allocated memory size:
+MAX GOT THIS

+queue som allokeringssparargrej
+list för size och för destructors